Learn to Hunt

 Camping cabins may be reserved for a 2-night minimum stay.
 The cabins sleep four and are equipped with a bunk bed, futon, and table with chairs.
 They also contain a microwave, minifridge, and an outdoor fire pit.
 They are located only a short distance from the modern rest room and shower building in the campground.
 The cabins can be reserved online through the park reservation system.

 Six newly constructed, year-round cabins are now available for reservation.
 These two bedroom cabins have a queen sized bed, a table and chairs, and a futon.
 Each kitchen contains basic appliances, including a refrigerator, a microwave, a toaster, and a stove.
 All of the cabins have a restroom with a shower.
 They also have a large deck with four Adirondack style chairs.
 Cabin users should bring their own bedding, towels, and any other camping supplies.
 Reservations can be made for these cabins on the Iowa State Parks reservation website.

 Lake Darling has a large and well equipped campground.
-A total of 80 campsites are present, 51 with electrical hookups and 15 full hookups.
+A total of 80 campsites are present, including electrical hookups and full hookups.
 The campground has 2 modern rest room buildings, as well as a conveniently located trailer dumping station.
 Advance campsite reservations can be made online through the park reservation system.
 One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 There is playground equipment in the campground.

 Lake Activities (swimming, boating, fishing)